jrymk/font-convert/README.md

 ![image](https://github.com/jrymk/font-convert/assets/39593345/8d38001f-4da5-4bb8-ad10-1c8bb164fc42)

 I tried using LVGLs nice font converter, but the browser version hangs when converting CJK fonts, and the LVGL font files are not really intended for use outside of LVGL, with tons of LVGL specific defines and dependencies.
-Therefore I decided to just write my own.\
+Therefore, I decided to just write my own.\
 For reference, HarmonyOS Sans TC Thin rendered at 20 pixels tall takes 846KB of space for all the 14753 glyphs.
 There is no compression, but LVGL also doesn't have it for 1bpp fonts.

 ### Glyph reading

+Include .font.h file in this repository to where the fonts will go in your project.

 ```cpp
 for (auto ch: str) {
     // binary search the character map range